 close and he began to cross the road towards us that he was the guy who had hassled me at a party awhile before and suddenly Gabe was lunging and snarling at him, something she had never done before.
 She knew he was a threat, either by something he presented or by the fear I presented and he wasn’t coming near.
 He backed off and kept walking.

 So, I have long known that dogs are protectors.
 I have also learned of the protective value of horses, as I have a mare who is willing to take on all comers and is the best livestock “dog” we have.
 No predators larger than a weasel, which can hide from her, gets near our chickens, goat or the other horses.
 We do have to make sure delivery people are warned, as she does mostly have the run of the place.

 I intended to write more here, so many animals in my life…and with that often so much loss….it became overwhelming.
 So I leave you with some photos for now.
-I do have pages for my most recent animals at Coin Geilt! (dogs and cat) and On the Sheiling (horses and goat).
-They also now have a Facebook page for most recent updates Beasts of Dùn Sgàthan
+I do have a website for my animals at The Beasts of Dùn Sgàthan and they have a Facebook page for most recent updates Beasts of Dùn Sgàthan

 Still With Us